wimpysworld/umpc-ubuntu/README.md

 ## What works

-The [Ubuntu MATE images](https://ubuntu-mate.org/gpd-pocket) for the UMPCs add the following tweaks:
+The [Ubuntu MATE images for the UMPCs](https://ubuntu-mate.org/umpc/) add the following tweaks:

   * Enable **frame buffer and Xorg display rotation**.
     * Supports `modesetting` *and* `xorg-video-intel` display drivers.
   * Enable **TearFree rendering by default**.
   * Enable touch screen rotation for Xorg and Wayland.
   * Enable **scroll whell emulation** for Xorg.
-    * While holding down the **right track point button** on the Pocket, Pocket 2 & TopJoy Falcon.
+    * While holding down the **right track point button** on the Pocket, Pocket 2 & Topjoy Falcon.
     * While holding down the **centre track point button** on the MicroPC.
   * Enable double size console (tty) font resolution.
   * Enable **resolution scaling** for 1920x1200 displays. *(MATE Desktop only)*